 Other Great NWTRPA Initiatives

-By now you’ve probably learned a lot about Walk to Tuk – that it is a great way for you and your family and your friends to get active in the great outdoors.
-But how much do you know about the NWT Recreation and Parks Association (NWTRPA) and other programs put on by the organization?
+By now you’ve probably learned a lot about Walk to Tuk and hopefully you’ve also experienced how it can help you, your family, and your friends stay activein the winter months.
+But how much do you know about the NWT Recreation and Parks Association (NWTRPA) and the other programs it offers?

 Not much?
-Not to worry, we’ve put together a quick overview to get you caught up.
+Not to worry.
+We’ve put together a quick overview to bring you up to speed:

-The NWTRPA works with communities across the NWT to promote healthy living through active recreation.
+The NWTRPA works with communities across the NWT to promote recreation by supporting leaders, communities, and partners.
 That’s why our tagline is “Recreation for Life!”
-We have three main focuses: Recreation Training, Active Communities, and On the Land Programs
+We work in three main areas: Training, Active Communities, and On the Land Programs.

-activities and programs that help people feel confident and safe in the outdoors; develop a connection to their cultural heritage; experience on-the-land learning; and have fun!
-Why you should care: We have lots of resources for anyone involved in On the Land programs.
+Why you should care: We have lots of resources for anyone involved in on the land programs.